dilorc2/dilorc2.github.io/README.md

-## Getting Started
+## This is my personal website

-* To use my template, fork this repository on GitHub
+* Feel free to fork this repository